cyocum/cyocum.github.io/_posts/2020-08-01-Making-IrishGen-SPARQL-Part-III.md

 queries are often used in visual representations of RDF graphs.

-For instance, the below screenshot is from the GraphDB "Visual Graph" and uses Finn mac Cumaill as the exemplar.
-What happens is that the user sends the URL in which they are interested and the system renders the return as a visual representation.
+For instance, the below screenshot is from the GraphDB "Visual Graph" feature and uses Finn mac Cumaill as the exemplar.
+What happens is that the user sends the URL in which they are interested and the system renders the RDF returned as a visual representation.
 This is very useful when investigating single individuals within IrishGen.
+Additionally, it is good if a user wants to have a secure, singal starting point to explore the graph in various ways.

 [insert screen shot here]